 “Well,” Sondra said with a titter, “at first I thought it might be a close encounter of some sort, but now I think it’s sort of a religious thing.”

 “Sort of a religious thing, eh?”
-Dominick said cagily.
+Dominic said cagily.
 “Yes-yes mon amé that is what sister Monique and I believe.”

 “Really?
-So, we weren’t hallucinating.”
+So we weren’t hallucinating.”
 Ashley giggled foolishly, her exhaustion displaying itself in an expansive yawn.
-“Just what was that supposed to be out there Padre—the devil?”
+“Just what was that suppose to be out there Padre—the devil?”

 “Ah, ouí, mademoiselle,” he nodded reflectively, “but padre is Spanish, is it not?
 I am French-American.
 Your name, Dumas, is French too, is it not?
 Are you from this city?”